 The following page provides a snapshot of FSU's current credit ratings, along with (1) a summary of various credit factors identified in FSU's most recent rating report and (2) recommendations for maintaining and improving FSU's credit ratings in the future.

-- Standard and Poor's rating on FSU's rating is BBB+ with a stable outlook. - Fitch's rating on FSU's general revenue bonds is A with a stable outlook.
+- Standard and Poor's upgraded its rating on FSU's debt to A- with a stable outlook. - Fitch's rating on FSU's general revenue bonds is A with a stable outlook.